Currency:

 Overall, a site well optimized for mobile search engines does well on both Google and Bing.

-The next update came out this year, so we might be almost we are confident that "mobilegeddon" will increasingly influence the position of sites on mobile devices.
+The next update came out this year, so we can almost be sure that "mobilegeddon" will increasingly influence the position of sites on mobile devices.

-For more details, you can read in our interview for Domain Market about whether Polish sites will survive after "mobilegeddon".
+You can read more details in our interview for Domain Market about whether Polish sites will survive after "mobilegeddon".

-In connection with that, how do you make sure your site is designed and optimized for mobile, and will mobile SEO improve your site's search engine rankings?
+In this regard, how to make sure that the site is designed and optimized for mobile devices, and will mobile SEO improve the position of the site in search engines?

 There are three main approaches to building a mobile website: